This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 Calculating offsets and invoking addr2line

-manually can be tedious and of course needs to be automated.
+manually can be tedious and, of course, needs to be automated.
 If you don’t want or cannot rebuild the executable with -no-pie

 , I still have a solution.

-First, we need to install eu-addr2line
+First, we need to install the eu-addr2line

 program (from elfutils

-; in Debian-based systems this is as easy as sudo apt install elfutils
+; in Debian-based systems, this is as easy as sudo apt install elfutils

 ).